MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 - **Connect to your own virtual network**: Securely communicate with each other, the Internet, and your on-premises networks.

+    > [!NOTE]
+    > Sign-in access is only available to the creator of the hosted machine.

 ## Licensing requirements

 To use hosted machines, you need the following licensing option: